 Canada’s real estate is booming.
 Prices are skyrocketing, but supplies need replenishing.
 If the government will not act soon, expect humungous increases in prices – which economists fear might lead to a housing bubble burst.

 The government’s response?
-A 16-point rent and housing reform on Ontario’s housing market.
+A 16-point rent and housing plan reform on Ontario’s housing market.
 Will that rein in prices?
 Here’s what you must know about the new policies which your mortgage broker might be mum about.

 This action from the government is tantamount to addressing issues on housing demands.
 Non-permanent residents and non-Canadian citizens are the primary targets for this initiative.